John Gottman: Awards and honors

 Gottman has been the recipient of four National Institute of Mental Health Research Scientist Awards: the American Association for Marriage and Family Therapy Distinguished Research Scientist Award, the American Family Therapy Academy Award for Most Distinguished Contributor to Family Systems Research, the American Psychological Association Division of Family Psychology, Presidential Citation for Outstanding Lifetime Research Contribution and the National Council of Family Relations, 1994 Burgess Award for Outstanding Career in Theory and Research.
 In addition, Gottman was chosen as one of the Psychotherapy Networker's Top 10 Most Influential Therapists of the past quarter-century.

 In 2021, Gottman received an honorary Doctor of Science degree from the University of Wisconsin–Madison.

 Works

-Gottman has published over 190 papers, and is the author or co-author of 40 books, notably:
+Gottman has published over 190 papers, and is the author or co-author of 40 books.